 Mastery & Mystery

-And remember my own favorite Fear-and-Sex recipe: A pinch of fear is good for sex, like salsa in your enchilada.
-Too much spoils the meat.
+And remember this Fear-and-Sex recipe: A pinch of fear can be good for sex, like salsa in your enchilada, but too much spoils the meat.

 Nervousness, performance anxiety, insecurity, terror or mistrust can inhibit and virtually ruin you sexually, turning you into a hapless victim of your own fear.
 But the fact that you’re scared doesn’t mean that you have to be a victim.
 You can make your fear work for you, sexually and otherwise.
 In nature, feeling afraid is what often saves an animal from destruction, inspiring a fight or flight response.
 Physiologically, fear is a wave of excess energy pumped into a creature to help it deal with a crisis.
 If you think of fear as extra energy, you can use it to enhance your power, performing a kind of mental alchemy.